Some parts of this page may be machine-translated.

 Case 6: Screening for Equipment Aging

->> Inspection of transmission towers with drones and AI – Deputy Minister Fumiaki Kobayashi of the Digital Agency inspects for regulatory reform
+>> Inspection of steel towers using drones and AI – Deputy Minister Fumiaki Kobayashi of the Digital Agency inspects ahead of regulatory reforms

-Case 7: Automated Document Processing
+Case 7: Automatic Document Processing

 2-2.
 Listen and Decide (Speech Recognition)

-You can listen to the audio and perform identification.
+It listens to audio and performs identification.

 Case 8: Music Recognition App